 - Time it takes for the Instant Pot to reach pressure and being the cooking program

 - + Programmed cooking time

 - + Pressure release time (natural or quick)

 Keep in mind that not all Instant Pot recipes on the internet accurately represent the cooking times.
 After a while, you will learn to assume the amount of time it will take you to get a pot up to pressure, as well as estimating the difference between quick and natural pressure release times.

 3. Understand that the required cooking time of a food is directly correlated to it’s thickness.

-It simply takes longer to cook a thicker food item thoroughly to the center.
+There’s a reason you can go on Simully and learn how to get your bacon defrosted within 5 minutes whereas it can take a joint of beef 5+ hours to defrost.
+They’re completely different thicknesses.
+It simply takes longer to defrost and cook a thicker food item thoroughly to the center.
 Larger cuts of meat such as pork shoulders will still take over an hour, yet for this reason you really do not want to attempt cooking large frozen portions of meat.
 Even when cooking chicken breasts, their girth drastically affects the require cooking time.
 For this reason I always cut my large chicken breasts into smaller portions before freezing them.
 If you try to cook thick cuts of frozen meats, you will likely find yourself with an uncooked core.
 Just give them a day or so to defrost in your fridge before cooking.